INJURIES FROM FALLING DOWN STAIRS IN CHICAGO

 Children under 3 and older adults over 85 have the highest rate of injury, but 67% of the injuries happen to people between 11 and 62 years old.

-Can You File a Personal Injury Claim for Falling Down the Stairs Injuries?
+Can You File a Personal Injury Claim for Falling Down Stairs Injuries?

 Property owners have a responsibility to maintain their property and keep it safe.
 This includes business owners, landlords, and even city governments.
 When property owners fail to keep stairs safe, severe injuries can occur.
-You and your legal team must prove that your injury was caused by the negligence of another party and that those injuries caused financial losses.
-The setting of your injury can have a large impact on your personal injury claim.
+You and your legal team must prove that the negligence of another party caused your injury and that those injuries caused financial losses.
+The setting of your injury can greatly impact your personal injury claim.
 Staff and managers can be held responsible for nursing home falls, and workers’ compensation can cover injuries at work.
 You may have a valid premises liability claim if you were injured due to poor maintenance.

 A personal injury lawsuit can be a complex issue to navigate alone.
-Trust the knowledgeable attorneys at Curcio Law Offices to guide you through the process.
+Trust the knowledgeable Chicago personal injury attorneys at Curcio Law Offices to guide you through the process.

-What Compensation is Available to Stair Fall Victims?
+What Compensation is Available to Stair Fall Victims in Illinois?

 Stair-related fall injuries can cause lasting damage and have a lengthy recovery.
 Fall injuries can even result in catastrophic injuries and wrongful death.
 If someone else’s negligence caused your injury, you have a legal right to pursue compensation for your injuries.
 At Curcio Law Offices, our Chicago personal injury attorneys fight for every type of compensation you deserve, including economic, non-economic, and punitive damages.